Achievable logoAchievable logo

 Lissauer’s tract or dorsolateral tract of Lissauer

-Lissauer’s tract is a pathway formed from the proximal end of small unmyelinated and poorly myelinated fibers in peripheral nerves, which enter at the lateral aspect of the dorsal horn and ascend and descend up to four segments.
-They terminate in laminae I through VI of the ipsilateral dorsal horn.
+Lissauer’s tract is formed by the proximal ends of small unmyelinated and poorly myelinated fibers in peripheral nerves.
+These fibers enter at the lateral aspect of the dorsal horn, then ascend and descend up to four spinal cord segments before terminating in laminae I through VI of the ipsilateral dorsal horn.
 These axons mostly carry crude touch and pressure information.
-These fibers are intimately related to the substantia gelatinosa.
+These fibers are closely related to the substantia gelatinosa.

 Spinothalamic tract